hmanikkothu/watchlist-operator/README.md

 kubectl logs --follow pod/watchlist-operator-controller-manager-8549945dc7-zh67c -n watchlist-operator-system manager

-# note: manager is the container name of the sidecar
+# note: manager is the container name of the sidecar, this is required in this case because there are two containers in the manager pod - manager and rbac-proxy
 ```

 #### deploy from repo